Max-Bld/adtech-business-case/README.md

 *Quelle est la raison de cette baisse ?*

 Cette étude a pour but de transmettre au client ce que j'ai identifié comme étant la cause la plus probable de cette baisse.

+## (EN)

+### Presentation

+The **business_case_presentation.pdf** file represents a double-folded work consisting of:
+- an analysis of a real anonymized database taken from the Adtech field;
+- the communication of the results	in the form of a Powerpoint presentation.

+This business case study displays my skills in terms of data analysis and data story-telling.

+You can check the code of my data analysis in **business_case.py** (uncommented).

+### The Issue to Resolve

+*One of our customer (a major French newspaper) has approached us because they are experiencing a strong drop in their eCPM.
+Indeed, according to the customer, the eCPM has decreased by -25% between June 2022 and July 2022.*
+*What is the reason of this drop?*

+This study aims at conveying to the customer what I think to be the cause of the eCPM drop.